 Vaimanika Shastra or Vymaanika-shaastra is a very strange illustrated book about ancient flying machines from Hindu India.
 While everything seems to be debunked and even the author admits that the entire content is based upon dreamlike visions, the content is widely used to ignite theories about a golden ancient era in India where people build flying machines.

 The book was written and drawn in the early 20th-century by Subbaraya Shastry, a mystic from Anekal.
-He was en extraordinary man of great knowledge and he was know for his ability to speak in tongues or verses whenever he got inspired.
-The entire content of the Vaimānika Shāstra was thus spoken to his friend G. Venkatachala Sharma who transcribed it exactly as spoken in sanskrit.
+He was en extraordinary man of great knowledge and he was known for his ability to speak in tongues or verses whenever he got inspired.
+The entire content of the Vaimānika Shāstra was thus spoken to his friend G. Venkatachala Sharma who transcribed it exactly as spoken in Sanskrit.
 After some years the text was published in Hindi in 1959 and later in English with the title Vymanika Shastra.
 The later is the version presented here.

 Download the Vimanika Shastra here (86 pages/3.1 MB):